-In a scenario like this, provided your vehicle was roadworthy before the accident, the damage caused to your car resulting from crashing into the tree will be covered.
-While the mechanical fault wouldn’t be covered, the fact that your car careered off the road and happened to hit a tree is an unforeseen circumstance, meaning you may be able to make a claim on your insurance.
+In this case, if your vehicle was roadworthy before the accident, the damage sustained during the crash will usually be covered.
+The mechanical fault itself wouldn’t be covered, but the fact that your car careered off the road and hit a tree is an unforeseen circumstance, which means you may be able to claim on your insurance.

-Of course, if the car was unroadworthy before the accident, or you knew about the fault with the steering and chose to drive the car anyway, your insurance company might decide not to pay your claim.
+However, if your car was unroadworthy before the accident, or you knew about the fault and chose to drive the car anyway, your insurance company might decide not to pay your claim.
 This is because it is your responsibility to ensure your car is maintained and roadworthy at all times.